It isn’t fair going to set things right the Rosecraft Blade doesn’t matter how many I fight or how far I travel—

 Gyrax nods approvingly.
 [Now direct your focus on to me.]

 [Easy, Jon.
-Relax back into—]
+Relax into—]

 [Gyrax!]
 My breath hitches in my chest.
-[I can’t I can’t—] Nyanti screams again and I join in.
+[I can’t I can’t I can’t—]

 [JON!]
-Gyrax grits his teeth, grabs hold of my convulsing being, and wrenches my composure back into place.
-It’s like the psychic equivalent of a chiropractic adjustment.
+Gyrax grabs hold of my convulsing being, wrenching my composure back into place.
+[There.
+Better?]
+He regards me warily.

 [Yeah.]
-Christ, that was intense.
+Man, that was intense.

 [I…okay.]
 I take a deep, steadying breath.
-[Let’s do this.]

 [Deep breaths, Jon.]
 He becomes completely still.